Hafsa1918/YOLO-FUZZ/README.md

       pip install -r requirements.txt

+#### Training

-6- Use [train.py](https://github.com/Hafsa1918/YOLO-FUZZ/blob/main/train.py) to train your network.
+1- Use gtsdb.yaml (generted using train dataset) to train the network, using [train.py](https://github.com/Hafsa1918/YOLO-FUZZ/blob/main/train.py).

       python train.py --img 416 --data gtsdb.yaml --weights yolov5s.pt --noautoanchor

+2- The trained model weights will be saved to ./run/train/exp/ path.

+#### Testing

-6- Use [detect.py](https://github.com/Hafsa1918/YOLO-FUZZ/blob/main/detect.py) to test the trained network with test images.
+1- Use [detect.py](https://github.com/Hafsa1918/YOLO-FUZZ/blob/main/detect.py) to test the trained network with test images.
+Add the path of test-images, and true test results in terms of .yaml file to calculate AP for each class.

       python detect.py --data data/gtsdb_test.yaml --source ../datasets/gtsdb_Test

+2- The test results will be saved to ./runs/detect/ path.

 ## Results